Param-Harrison/kidzode/public/courses/pixel-heroes/hangman_check.md

 # Show Feedback

-Add helpful feedback messages for guesses!

-## What to Do
-1. Press Run
-2. Try correct and wrong guesses!
+Add helpful feedback messages to make your game more fun!
+Press Run and try correct and wrong guesses - see the feedback!

 ```python
 print("=== HANGMAN GAME ===")